CondeNast/atjson/README.md

 The `renderText` method is called for every chunk of text in the document, to provide the ability to escape HTML or in the case above, create DOM text nodes from the text. `renderAnnotation` is a generator method that is called for each annotation in the document.
 When implementing this function, you must `yield` so annotations that are nested under the current one you're working on are surfaced.

-We provide some libraries for generating markdown from an AtJSON document, with handlers for each of the types.
+We provide some libraries for generating markdown from an atjson document, with handlers for each of the types.
 It provides a way to extend markdown output for more sophisticated use cases, and generating blobs of markdown from a specific annotation.

 ## How do I use existing documents?

-AtJSON documents can be constructed from other sources.
-A source document is parsed and has annotations added to it, resulting in a normalized AtJSON document.
+atjson documents can be constructed from other sources.
+A source document is parsed and has annotations added to it, resulting in a normalized atjson document.

-A markdown document, much like the one being written here, can be represented in AtJSON by annotating the document with the markup.
+A markdown document, much like the one being written here, can be represented in atjson by annotating the document with the markup.

 This can be done using our built-in parser: